 How do I get an Adjustable-Rate Mortgage?
 Getting an ARM requires that you have excellent credit.
 The underwriter will check your credit score and credit history.
 The underwriter will also examine your employment history, income, and assets.

-Adverse possession is a legal principle which allows a person who openly inhabits a piece of land owned by another without the other party’s permission, to gain ownership of that land.
+Adverse possession is a legal principle that allows a person who openly inhabits a piece of land owned by another without the other party's permission, to gain ownership of that land.

 Agent or Real-Estate Agent

 A real estate agent is a person who has the legal right to sell a property.
 In order to legally sell a property, an agent must be licensed in the state in which they reside.
 This license is required to protect the public from unscrupulous or incompetent agents.

 A real estate agent has several duties, depending on how large the agency is.
 These duties include: Locating clients Developing a client base Serving clients by organizing real estate buys and sales, Advising clients on the prices of property.